 - Pour the dressing over the salad and toss until fully coated.
 Garnish with sliced apples.

-(By Sarah Bell Lewis, chef de cuisine, The Ranch at Las Colinas, Irving, Texas)
+(By Sarah Bell Lewis, former chef de cuisine, The Ranch at Las Colinas, Irving, Texas)

 - 2 cups green cabbage, thinly sliced with a sharp knife or a mandolin

-- 3 tbsp Fresno peppers, thinly sliced in rings
+- 3 tablespoons Fresno peppers, thinly sliced in rings

 - Add all ingredients to a medium mixing bowl and toss until the vegetables are coated with dressing.

 - Add 1/4 cup lime juice, 1 teaspoon of lime zest, 3/4 teaspoon kosher salt, and 1/2 cup mayonnaise to a medium mixing bowl and whisk to combine.
 Set aside until needed.